uyitroa/osr2mp4-app/MacOSLinuxInstall.md

 The easiest way to use osr2mp4 on MacOS will be by installing most of our components with Brew, so please make sure you have this configured before we continue.
 MacOS has the following requirements before we can begin the installation process: `brew install zlib jpeg freetype xz ffmpeg`.
 After these are installed we can begin.

-Proceed to Configuring and Running PyEnv and osr2mp4 to continue.
+Proceed to Configuring and Running osr2mp4 to continue.

 -------------------------------------------------------------------------------------------------------------------------------------